kolya5544/FreeNet/README.md

 3. 1/20 color equalization.
 Powerful enough to fit most of cases
 4. 1/40 color equalization.
 Basically ensures no trackers.
 Good enough to make a picture unrecognizable to Google Image Search
 5. 1/80 color equalization.
 If the quality of the picture doesnt matter, you can try this.
+6. Colour to black and white.
+Pretty self-explanatory.
+7. Resizes a picture by a random amount of pixels ranging from -20 to +20 percents off original size.
+Used to prevent identification of a camera/phone used by resolution of a picture.

 (see Exceptions)

 ### Exceptions

 The program is not able to remove watermarks, it doesn't hide faces on photos.
-The resolution of the photos can still be used to find out the device used to shot a picture.
+The resolution of the photos can still be used to find out the device used to shot a picture (not with resize meta tho).
+The program does not "protect" a file - after processing, trackers still **can** be put inside of a file.

 Obvious identification trackers are also not removed (such as, a picture of your ID is enough to identify you, even if you process a picture with this program).

-Colour equalization is NOT guaranteed to make a picture unrecognizabl to Google Image Search, it depends wildly on a picture.
+Colour equalization is NOT guaranteed to make a picture unrecognizable to Google Image Search, it depends wildly on a picture.
+Resizing only effectively works for large pictures, more than 1000x1000.
+Using it will decrease the quality of a picture

 Trackers CAN be hidden inside second type raw BMP file using a technique described in [imageEncryptor](https://github.com/kolya5544/imageEncryptor), but the program does remove those as well.